89885512495/Cars-Scraper/README.md

 Its finds cars offers from all Russia, sorts from lowest to highest price and puts it in GUI or in terminal.

 # Features Overview
-•	Avito Cars Parser
+•	Avito Cars scraper

-•	Drom Parser
+•	Drom scraper

 •	Sort by price

 # How To Use Scraper
-You can extract data from web-sources at once or you can do it for each resource separately.
+Just run **gui.py and use GUI**.

+Or you can do it manually and use classes, results will be print in terminal.

 ## Collect data from Avito & Drom
 ``` python